-What if there is dangerous weather conditions?
+What if there are dangerous weather conditions?

 If the threat of tornado is apparent, emergency personnel will be available to assist guests to secure building locations.
 Depending on the timing and severity, it is possible that commencement activities will be delayed or cancelled.